ProteinCalc Logo

 Raw vs cooked chicken breast protein

 Protein does not disappear during normal cooking, but water loss makes cooked chicken more protein-dense per 100 g.
-That is why raw chicken often logs around 22-24 g protein per 100 g, while cooked grilled breast logs around 30 g per 100 g.
+That is why raw chicken often logs around 22-24 g protein per 100 g, while cooked skinless breast logs around 31 g per 100 g.
+Match the database entry to whether you weighed raw or cooked chicken.

 Best way to use it for weight loss